 - Breast exams

-5. It’s not always one-and-done.
+5. It’s not always one-and-done

-6. Don’t just get tests – ask questions.
+6. Don’t just get tests—ask questions

-7. Be prepared to answer some questions.
+7. Be prepared to answer some questions

 - When was the first day of your last menstrual cycle?

-- How long does it usually last?
+- How long does your period usually last?

 - Is it heavy or light?